IO-workshop/IO-workshop.github.io/_pages/about.md

 **Workshop format:**

-We expect all participants read the papers before the workshop.
+We strongly encourage all participants read the papers before the workshop.
 Papers and the Zoom link will be circulated via our mailing list each week (see below).
-The workshop takes place on Tuesdays at 3:00 pm (EST)
+The workshop takes place on Tuesdays at 12:00 pm (EST).

-Job Market Talks: 45 minutes presentation, 45 minutes Q&A.
+Job Market Talks: 35-40 minutes presentation, 45 minutes Q&A.

-Regular Talks: 20 minutes presentation, 40 minutes Q&A.
+Regular Talks: 15-20 minutes presentation, 40 minutes Q&A.

 Sessions will be recorded and are available to the presenter upon request.